David Reubeni: Arrest and death

 Reubeni was warned to leave Venice.
-Joining once more with Solomon Molcho, he traveled with streaming banner to Bologna and Ratisbon (Regensburg) to meet the Emperor Charles V.

-Reubeni offered Charles V the alliance of Jews of the East against the Ottoman Empire.
-In Ratisbon, Reubeni and Molcho met Josel of Rosheim, who warned them against arousing the suspicions of the emperor.
+Joining once more with Molcho, he traveled with a streaming banner to Bologna and Ratisbon (Regensburg) to meet Charles V. Reubeni offered Charles V an alliance with eastern Jews against the Ottoman Empire.
+In Ratisbon, Reubeni and Molcho met Josel of Rosheim, who warned them against arousing the emperor's suspicions.
 Josel was worried about raising issues of the Jews in the empire.
 When Reubeni and Molcho persisted, officials put them in chains and took them to the emperor in Mantua.

-There both Molcho and Reubeni were examined by inquisitors.
-The former was condemned to burning at the stake in 1530, during the reign of Emperor Charles V (Caesar Carlo).
-Reubeni was taken to Spain and assigned to the Inquisition at Llerena.
-As late as 1535 he was still confined in a prison there.
+Inquisitors examined both Molcho and Reubeni.
+The former was condemned to burning at the stake in 1530, during the reign of Emperor Charles V. Reubeni was taken to Spain and assigned to the Spanish Inquisition at Llerena, Badajoz.
+As late as 1535, he was still confined in a prison there.
 Nothing more was heard of him.
-He probably died there, as Herculano reported that "a Jew who came from India (sic) to Portugal" was burned at an auto da fé at Évora in 1541.
-Another source said Reubeni died in Llerena, Spain, after 1535.
+He probably died there, as Alexandre Herculano reported that "a Jew who came from India to Portugal" was burned at an auto da fé in Évora in 1541.
+Another source said Reubeni died in Llerena after 1535.

 Reubeni's diary is held by the Bodleian Library, Oxford.
-There was possibly a copy at the Jewish Seminary of Breslau, but this place was destroyed by the Nazis in 1938.
-Parts were published by Heinrich Grätz in the third edition of his Geschichte der Juden (vol. ix.), and the whole was published by Neubauer, in M. J. C., ii.
+There was possibly a copy at the Jewish Theological Seminary of Breslau, but the seminary was destroyed by the Nazis in 1938.
+Parts were published by Heinrich Graetz in the third edition of his Geschichte der Juden (vol. ix.), and the whole was published by Neubauer, in M. J. C., ii.